-Roots of Rhythm is a one-of-a-kind experience that elevates cultural awareness through energetic performances and engaging audience participation activities about music from around the globe.
-Roots of Rhythms presentation includes interdisciplinary subjects such as world history, geography, and of course, music, that coincide with the National Standards for Arts Education.
+Roots of Rhythm is a one-of-a-kind experience that elevates cultural awareness about music from around the globe through energetic performances and engaging audience participation activities.
+It is an interdisciplinary voyage that encompasses world history and geography through the lens of music, coinciding with the National Standards for Arts Education.

-Roots of Rhythm is now in partnership with the Tennessee Arts Commission, a nonprofit organization whose goal is to help fund arts activities in Tennessee.
-The UTM Percussion Ensemble is on the certified artist roster list for the TN Arts Commission’s Ticket Subsidies Program.
+Roots of Rhythm is now a proud partner with the Tennessee Arts Commission, a nonprofit organization whose goal is to help fund arts activities in Tennessee.
+The UTM Percussion Ensemble is on the certified artist roster list for the TN Arts Commission's Ticket Subsidies Program.

-Once you receive confirmation from the TN Arts Commission, please forward those emails to us.
+Once you receive confirmation from the TN Arts Commission, please forward that to us.

 Please click the following link to download an example of a completed grant application: Grant Model - Tennessee Arts Commission

 You should apply for the Student Ticket Subsidies Program.
-Roots of Rhythm is listed in the Teaching Artist Roster as Dr. Julie Hill and the UT Martin Percussion Ensemble – Roots of Rhythm World Music Presentation.
+Roots of Rhythm is listed in the Teaching Artist Roster as UT Martin Percussion Ensemble – Roots of Rhythm Presentation.
 This should be listed as the Artist/Event Title and Name of Artist/Group in the grant application.
-Please see below for an example of a grant application.
+Please see above for an example of a grant application.

 In our experience, applicants have had the most success when they submitted the grant application as early as possible, even as early as the same day the grant becomes available.
 Grants must be submitted a minimum of 30 days before the event to be funded.
 Grants applications should only be submitted by programs who have received confirmation of a booking date/time from UT Martin Percussion.
 Click the following URL for more information about when the grants will become available.